 Taxable income from property and property rights includes income from the following:

 - Disposal of specific property categories (i.e. of waste) as in accordance with specific regulations.

 Income from property and property rights is generally not subject to social security contributions.
 In specific circumstances, individuals realising income from property and property rights may be subject to social security contributions in accordance with special rules (e.g. if the income realised on this basis is taxed as self-employment income).

 The taxable base for income from property on the basis of rental or lease of movables and immovables can be decreased by 30% for expenditures (lump-sum deduction).
 Tax payments are made according to the assessment issued by the Tax Administration.

 The tax rate is 10%, and no personal allowance is allowed.
 Tax liability is further increased for municipal tax.

 The taxable base for income from property rights can be decreased by the amount of expenditures actually incurred, for which the taxpayer has proper and credible documentation.
-The expenditures are recognised based on a report that the taxpayer needs to file with the tax administration within 15 days as of year-end of the year for which the report is filed.
-The taxpayer needs to pay tax liability within 15 days of receipt of assessment.
+The expenditures are recognised based on a report that the taxpayer needs to file with the Tax Administration within 15 days as of year-end of the year for which the report is filed.
+The taxpayer needs to pay tax liability within 15 of receiving the assessment.
 The tax rate is 20%, and no personal allowance is allowed.
 Tax liability is further increased for municipal tax.

 Disposal of property and property rights